Outagamie County - Marriage License Brochure(PDF, 338KB)

 Ceremony Specifics

-In addition to the above requirements, it is also helpful if the couple has the following information written down for the appointment, as we will be asking the following information regarding your upcoming ceremony:
+It is helpful to have the following information written down for the appointment, as we will be asking it at the time of your interview:

 - Ceremony Date